MitchellSturba/The-Magic-Hat/README.md

 # The-Magic-Hat
-This Unity game was developed as the final project for my COMP-3770 class and received a Grade of 100%
+This Unity game was developed as the final project for my COMP-3770 class and received a grade of 100%

 WASD/Arrow keys to move.